ahdis/matchbox-int-tests/README.md

 `mvn -DskipTests -P !boot install`
 zsh:  `mvn -DskipTests -P \!boot install`

-Then, these tests must be run with the matchbox version as parameter: `mvn -Dmatchbox.version=3.8.3 test`
+Then, these tests must be run with the matchbox version as parameter: `mvn -Dmatchbox.version=3.8.4 test` or `mvn site`, then you can find the result in target/site/index.html